 Healing Elixir offers consistent healing, but is inferior to Dampen Harm and Diffuse Magic when dealing with heavy burst damage.
 Either of the two damage mitigation cooldowns is useful depending on the type of damage you’re taking.

 - Rushing Jade Wind provides an AoE damage increase and replaces your Spinning Crane Kick.
 This is the pick for fighting groups.

-- Invoke Xuen, the White Tiger provides optimal DPS in most situations and is the overall best choice at this time.
+- Invoke Xuen, the White Tiger provides optimal DPS in most situations and is the overall best choice at this time for single target fights.